-HUD Objectives and Goals: Congress has set forth three basic goals that are closely related to the major commitments and priorities of the Washington County 2015-2019 Consolidated Plan:
+HUD Objectives and Goals: Congress has set forth three basic goals that are closely related to the major commitments and priorities of the Washington County 2020-2024 Consolidated Plan:

 Objective #1: Provide Decent Housing.
-The latest Census figures show there is many households at 80% of Area Median Income (AMI) or below who are cost burdened and pay more than 30 percent of their income toward housing expenses; 5,506 homeowners and 2,193 renters.
+Housing cost burden effects 31% of households throughout the county.
+Nearly two-thirds of households between 30-50% AMI are paying more than a third of their income for housing.
 The following strategies for CDBG and HOME funds will be implemented to meet this objective:

-- Construction and rehabilitation of owner occupied and rental units
+- Acquisition, construction and rehabilitation of owner occupied and rental units

-- Homeowner units: 65
+- Homeowner units: 55

-- Rental units: 398
+- Rental units: 200

 Objective #2: Creating economic opportunities.
 While the majority of the Washington County residents enjoy a high standard of living and quality of life, this is not the case in areas of the county which have not experienced the same level of development and growth.
 In order to facilitate economic development and environmental improvements in these areas, investments in infrastructure and economic development opportunities can be made.
 Infrastructure activities can include sewer, street, and sidewalk improvements, brownfield clean up, and ADA (Americans with Disabilities Act of 1990) accessibility improvements.
-Economic development investments include rehabilitation of commercial or industrial properties, land or building acquisition, and job creation financial assistance.